RoelBrouwer/continuousresource/README.md

 # Models and algorithms for solving variants of the continuous resource scheduling problem

+Implementation and comparison of a number of different approaches for solving a resource assignment scheduling problem.

 ## Table of Contents

 - [Models and algorithms for solving variants of the continuous resource scheduling problem](#models-and-algorithms-for-solving-variants-of-the-continuous-resource-scheduling-problem)